Let’s Be Heard: Sharing Respondents' Pandemic Experiences, Impacts, and Lessons to be Learned in Scotland | Executive Summary

 What is Let’s Be Heard?

-Let’s Be Heard is the Scottish COVID-19 Inquiry’s listening project.
+Let’s Be Heard is the Scottish COVID-19 Inquiry’s public participation project.

 The independent Inquiry is investigating the devolved strategic response to the COVID-19 pandemic between 1 January 2020 and 31 December 2022.
 It will establish the facts, identify any lessons that need to be learned and make recommendations to Scottish Ministers, so we are better prepared in future.